NOTE: Blog updated in February 2021 with additional influence marketing examples

 Tim’s reminded customers that it is a Raptors fan as well, quietly sponsoring Canada’s sole NBA team for more than 20 years.

-The coffee and donut chain related its steady support and dedication to the team to Canada’s most recognizable sports fan in the country superfan Nav Bhatia by featuring him in a mini-documentary commercial
+The coffee and donut chain related its steady support and dedication to the team to Canada’s most recognizable sports fan in the country, superfan Nav Bhatia, by featuring him in a mini-documentary commercial.

-According to Paloma Azulay, global head of creative excellence at Tim Hortons, “Nav Bhatia embodies Tim Hortons brand values of inclusion and diversity, so no one better than him to share an inspiring message about this historic moment for Toronto Raptors and Canada.”
+Nav Bhatia embodies Tim Hortons brand values of inclusion and diversity, so no one better than him to share an inspiring message about this historic moment for Toronto Raptors and Canada.

-Take Up a Challenge
+18 – Take Up a Challenge

 More than your products and services, it’s also your story that customers buy.

 You don’t even have to initiate.
-When customers offer suggestions on how your company can help, respond but in a way that you don’t appear like you needed to be told what to do.
+When customers offer suggestions on how your company can help, respond but in a way that you don’t appear like you need to be told what to do.

 As you take the challenge, motivate your followers to join you.
-This way you build relationships, and gain influencers.
+This way, you build relationships and gain influencers.

-When Turkish Airlines was tagged in a Twitter campaign calling for action for humanitarian aid to Somalia, the airline pledged it would do so if funds for the supplies are raised in 10 days.
+When Turkish Airlines was tagged in a Twitter campaign calling for action for humanitarian aid to Somalia, the airline pledged it would do so if funds for the supplies were raised in 10 days.

-Leverage the Hype
+19 – Leverage the Hype

 Keep your ears on the ground and your eyes online.

-Opportunities to be seen or heard come but once, sometimes they are obvious so leverage a hype, a trend, or the latest craze.
+Opportunities to be seen or heard come, but once, sometimes they are obvious, so leverage a hype, a trend, or the latest craze.

-And these opportunities to raise awareness around your brand are not only for the small or unknown brands.
+And these opportunities to raise awareness around your brand are not only for small or unknown brands.

-The #TimeOnYourHands’ in-house campaign of Wish, UK’s number one online shopping app, intended to reach another market to drive sales and raise awareness of its app’s features.
+The #TimeOnYourHands’ in-house campaign of Wish, UK’s number one online shopping app, intended to reach another market to drive sales and raise awareness of its app’s features.Sponsor Content or Collaborate

-As there was much talk about those countries that didn’t make the 2018 World Cup, Wish worked with major football stars of those countries with mammoth following for its campaign.
+As there was much talk about those countries that didn’t make the 2018 World Cup, Wish worked with major football stars of those countries with a mammoth following for its campaign.

-These soccer stars Robin van Persie, Paul Pogba, Gareth Bale, Neymar Jr, Tim Howard, Gianluigi Buffon, and Claudio Bravo, were shown discovering new hobbies during their time off (with a little help from the app).
+These soccer stars, Robin van Persie, Paul Pogba, Gareth Bale, Neymar Jr, Tim Howard, Gianluigi Buffon, and Claudio Bravo, were shown discovering new hobbies during their time off (with a little help from the app).

-Sponsor Content or Collaborate
+20 – Sponsor Content or Collaborate

 And this happens when you collaborate or sponsor the photo, video, or blog post featuring your offering on the influencer’s channel(s) as agreed upon.

-Collaborate or sponsor content, but not hijack the influencers way and style of communicating to his audience.
+Collaborate or sponsor content, but not hijack the influencer’s way and style of communicating to his audience.

 Give him the creative leeway to best engage his audience.
 You will influence his followers more if you let him speak to them in the tone and voice they know.